 Dive into the Reykjavik Culinary Scene

 No, this isn’t a punchline to some long-forgotten joke.
-The whole idea of a culinary scene in Reykjavik would have been unthinkable even a decade ago.
+The whole idea of a culinary scene in Iceland would have been unthinkable even a decade ago.
 This was a city that felt more like a culinary wasteland than a true capital of Europe.

 Those days are long gone.
 These days, gourmands flock to the city for the culinary revolution happening here.
 Yes, there’s still lamb and fish on every menu, but they are being re-imagined for a new generation of Icelanders.